An Estimate of the Manners and Principles of the Times and Other Writings

 Two appendixes complement the texts: a brief tribute to Brown by Thomas Hollis (an Englishman who devoted his life to the cause of liberty and for whom this series is named), in which Hollis depicts Brown “as a weak man who nevertheless possessed a measure of virtue and talent, and who fell among thieves in the feral literary and political circles of Hanoverian England.”
 The second appendix provides Hollis’s own annotations to his copy of Estimate.

-David Womersley is Thomas Warton Professor of English Literature at the University of Oxford.
-His most recent book is an edition of Jonathan Swift’s Gulliver’s Travels (2012).
+David Womersley is the Thomas Warton Professor of English Literature at the University of Oxford.
+He has published widely on English literature from the early sixteenth to the early nineteenth centuries.
+He is the editor of Jonathan Swift’s Gulliver’s Travels (2012) for Cambridge University Press.

 Editor's introduction, further reading, note on the texts, abbreviations, chronology of Brown's life, appendixes, index.